ineiti/fledger/README.md

 ## Next steps

 The following next steps are in the pipeline:
+- clean up network and make crates:
+  - for signalling-server
+  - for network-layer
+  - for wasm and linux client

 - Create a minimum consensus for people to try it out in the browser at https://fledg.re
 - Link server nodes with browser nodes